Consensus Based Sampling: Presentation of the Method

 \subsection{Motivation}

 The mean-field model \eqref{eq:mean_field_sdes} contains a number of tuneable parameters.
 In this section we give intuition about the role of these parameters in effecting approximate sampling or optimization for the inverse problem defined by \eqref{eq:inverse_problem}.
 We motivate sampling primarily through the discrete time mean field model and optimization primarily through the continuous time mean field model.
 However both discrete and continuous time models apply to optimization and to sampling.
+In practice, the mean field SDEs in this subsection can be made into algorithms by invoking finite particle approximations, as described in Subsection \ref{sec:notation}.